Making A Yellowtail (Hamachi) And Scallion Roll

 This is my favorite roll in the world, the buttery yellowtail is perfectly complimented by the scallion.
-While many restaurants mince the leftover yellowtail that remains when they slice a fillet for nigiri sushi or sashimi, I prefer the texture of a solid hunk of fish (an issue I address in my blog entry, When Sushi is More than Sushi).
+While many restaurants mince the leftover yellowtail that remains when they slice a fillet for nigiri sushi or sashimi, I prefer the texture of a solid hunk of fish (an issue I address in my entry, When Sushi is More than Sushi).
 This roll is the best example I can think of that shows how a seemingly minor addition can make a world of difference.
 Yellowtail, or Hamachi in Japanese, is a magical fish that is almost like eating a stick of butter that is good for your heart.

 - 1/4 cup sushi rice